-Ever wondered, ‘Why am I so impatient?’
+Ever wonder, ‘Why am I so impatient?’

 Today’s big idea is that understanding the sources underneath your impatience is an important piece of learning to work with it more skillfully.
 I’m sharing five possible sources with you today.
 And I’ll cover one more, which is kind of a biggie, tomorrow.